Intel Profile for Remote Attestation

 In each case, the numeric operator is used to evaluate a Reference

-Value operand against an Evidence value operand that is obtained from
+Value operand against an Evidence value operand.

 Example:

-The numeric expression definitions are as follows:
+The numeric type definition is as follows:

 tagged-numeric-gt = #6.60010( [